 - Qualified Health Plans: Insurance carriers have submitted their plans to the Washington State Office of the Insurance Commissioner for approval to be offered through Washington Healthplanfinder for the next open enrollment period, which runs from Nov.
 15, 2014, through Feb.
 15, 2015.
-The Office of the Insurance Commissioner has reviewed and approved these health plans and rates, which will be certified by the Washington Health Benefit Exchange Board in August.
+The Office of the Insurance Commissioner will review and approve these health plans and rates, and the Washington Health Benefit Exchange Board will certify the plans in August.

 How can the public get involved?

-We work with consumers, community organizations, small businesses, insurance carriers and agents and brokers to gather valuable input on our work.
+We work with consumers, community organizations, small businesses, insurance carriers, brokers and navigators to gather valuable input on our work.
 Examples include:

 - Consumer Workgroup: The Consumer Workgroup includes community members and organizations seeking to offer input on a variety of issues related to Washington Healthplanfinder.
-If you are interested in participating, please email us at firstname.lastname@example.org
+You can find information about participating here.

-- Public Comment: All Health Benefit Exchange meetings are open to the public and open for public comment.
-These include our monthly Board meetings and technical advisory committees on the Role of Agents & Brokers, Plan Management, and Small Business Health Options (SHOP).
+- Public Comment: All Washington Health Benefit Exchange meetings are open to the public and open for public comment.
+These include our monthly Board meetings and technical advisory committees Click here for more information about submitting a public comment.

 - Email Sign-Up: Consumers interested in receiving regular updates from Washington Healthplanfinder may sign up for our electronic mailing list page.

 Why should my business use Washington Healthplanfinder Business?

 Washington Healthplanfinder Business, which is currently available in Clark and Cowlitz counties, makes it easier to compare and shop for plans all in one place.
 Business owners will be able to see side-by-side comparisons of state-certified health plans, including the costs, premiums and what is covered.
 All plans will cover essential health benefits such as visits to the doctor and emergency room, prescriptions, and preventative care.
 In addition, plans will be offered in metal tiers based on the costs covered.

 Washington Healthplanfinder Businessalso gives employers the freedom to determine their own level of contribution toward their employees’ coverage, and make a single monthly payment rather than payments to multiple plans.
 Consolidated billing will also be available so employers can provide workers a choice without the hassle of contracting with multiple insurers